docker/docs/content/desktop/extensions-sdk/design/design-guidelines.md

 ## Onboarding new users

-When building your extension, ensure that first time users of the extension and your product can understand its value-add and adopt it easily.
+When creating your extension, ensure that first time users of the extension and your product can understand its value-add and adopt it easily.
 Ensure you include contextual help within the extension.

 - Ensure that all necessary information is added to the extensions Marketplace as well as the extensions detail page.
 This should include:
   - Screenshots of the extension.
 Note that the recommended size for screenshots is 2400x1600 pixels.